Menu

 Baptist Hospital performed worse than average in this category.

-Problems with Surgery
+Problems With Surgery

-This problem does not occur often, but if it does, it can be extremely dangerous.
-Most of the times, the object left in patients’ body is a surgical sponge.
+• Dangerous objects left in patients’ bodies: This problem does not occur often, but when it does, it can be extremely dangerous.
+Most of the time, the object left in patient’s body is a surgical sponge.

 • Baptist Hospital of Miami score: 0.082